‘TOY STORY 2’

 Jessie the cowgirl (voiced by Joan Cusack) is like the third new main star of ‘Toy Story 2’.
 Jessie is very cowgirl and over-the-moon when she sees Woody.
 She gets upset when Woody announces his intentions to leave.
 It turns out that Jessie once had an owner called Emily before she got abandoned by her.

-I love the scenes when Woody is with his roundup gang including Jessie, Bullseye and Stinky Pete (voiced by Kelsey Grammar from ‘Cheers’).
+I love the scenes when Woody is with his roundup gang including Jessie, Bullseye and Stinky Pete (voiced by Kelsey Grammer from ‘Cheers’).
 Bullseye is a silent but loyal horse to Woody.
 Stinky Pete (or I should say The Prospector) has darker reasons for Woody to stay with them to go off to Tokyo.

 Returning to ‘Toy Story 2’ are Rex the dinosaur (voiced by Wallace Shawn); Mr. Potato Head (voiced by Don Rickles) with Mrs. Potato Head (voiced by Estelle Harris); Hamm the piggy bank (voiced by John Ratzenberger); Slinky Dog (voiced by Jim Varney) and there’s Bo Peep (voiced by Annie Potts).